-The computer also knows the "en passant capture" (if a pawn makes a double step and avoids capture by an enemy pawn it may be captured on the very next move as though it had moved only one step).
-The computer uses the board lights to remind you to remove the captured pawn.
-Be sure to press down on the captured pawn before removing it from the board.
-If you are not very familiar with this rule consult any elementary book of chess.
+The computer also knows the "en passant capture" (if a pawn makes a double step a avoid capture by an enemy pawn it may be captured on the next move as though it had moved only one step).
+If you are not familiar with this rule consult any elementary book of chess.
 En passant captures occur very seldom in a normal game.